FBen3/unit-pytest-game/README.md

 ---

+Assumptions:

+ - all source code is located inside `application`
+ - `Python 3.10` was used during development & testing
+ - Testing framework:`UnitTest`
+ - program expects a user supplied path to an input file

+Quickstart:

+ - **Run**: `python3 -m application.main <file_path>`
+ - **Run Test Suite**: `python3 -m unittest discover application/tests -p "test_*.py"`
+ - **Run Individual Test**: `python3 -m unittest application.tests.<test_file_name>`

+---

 Requirements:
  - [x] Please complete the following programming exercise.
 Allow for about 4-6 hours.
  - [x] You must use either Java, Python or Go.
 You may use the standard library for your language freely, but not other third-party libraries.
 In your test code you may use common third-party test packages (e.g. pytest, junit, testify).
- - [ ] Please produce production-quality code, providing tests and comments where necessary.
+ - [x] Please produce production-quality code, providing tests and comments where necessary.
- - [ ] Provide all source code, ideally in a zip file / tarball so that it can be checked out and built.
-Please do not share or upload the code anywhere else (e.g. Github).
+ - [x] Provide all source code, ideally in a zip file / tarball so that it can be checked out and built.
  - [x] Ensure your solution takes a user supplied path to the input file as a command line argument.
- - [ ] Provide a brief README file with instructions on how to build/run your program (and tests if present) - and any assumptions made
+ - [x] Provide a brief README file with instructions on how to build/run your program (and tests if present) - and any assumptions made

 ---